roberthowton/academic-kickstart/content/course/color/_index.md

 | **Total**       | **100%**                                 | **100%**                                 |

 {{% alert note %}}
-You must complete _all_ assignments in order to pass the course!
+You must complete _all_ assignments in order to pass the course.
+No extra assignments will be given.
 {{% /alert %}}

 #### Grading Scale